Flooding

 • Do not switch on gas or electric until it is checked by a professional

 • Do not enter your house until all flood water has been removed.
-Leicestershire Fire & Rescue may be able to help you with pumping flood water out of your house.
+Leicestershire Fire and Rescue may be able to help you with pumping flood water out of your house.
 If other people are affected you may need to wait a little for this help.

 • If nearby traffic is causing further flooding to your property by creating waves, contact Leicestershire Police on 101